 Joy Howard worked for many years in social services, innovating and developing new approaches to fostering.
 After retirement, she returned to her life-long love of poetry and launched a second career as a publisher with Grey Hen.

 She contributed to Grey Hen’s first publication Second Bite, as well as to the later anthologies.
 Her collection based on her ‘coming out’ experiences in the ’80s, Exit Moonshine, was a Grey Hen publication in 2009.
 Her more recent poems have been published in Sofia, Sphinx ,The Interpreter’s House, ARTEMISpoetry, The Frogmore Papers, Orbis and online in Lavender Review.
-Her latest collection, Refurbishment, was published in 2011 by Ward Wood.
+Her collection Refurbishment, was published in 2011 by Ward Wood, and her latest, Foraging, by Arachne Press in 2017.
 A selection of her poems can be read on Poetry pf.

 Barbara Burford (1944-2010) was, during her long working life, a medical research scientist at Great Ormond St and an IT systems specialist and leader in diversity policy-making in the NHS.
 Her last job was as Director of Diversity at DWP.
 In retirement she developed a business consultancy and was appointed Deputy Director of the Centre for Inclusion and Diversity at the University of Bradford.